The Best Cheap Car Insurance for New Drivers

 Best car insurance for new drivers under 25

-State Farm has the best cheap car insurance for drivers under 25.
+State Farm has the best cheap car insurance for drivers under 25 with their own policy.

 Full coverage from State Farm costs young first-time drivers around $264 per month.
 That's less than half the average monthly rate, which is $692.
 This makes State Farm the best car insurance company for new drivers.